How Loan Consultants Prepare Professional CMA Reports

 - Historical Financial Data: Enter the audited and provisional financial data for the past years.

-- Projected Financial Data: Create columns for projected sales, expenses, and other key financial metrics.
+- Projected Financial Data: Create columns for projected sales, expenses.
+Also, other key financial metrics.

 - Ratio Analysis: Set up formulas to calculate important financial ratios (covered in Step 4).